awslabs/results-iterator-for-aws-java-sdk/java/README.md

 News
 ----

+- Release 0.6.x
+  - NOTE: This release is a breaking change from the previous series
+  - resultStream() has been renamed to just stream() to be more consistent with other APIs
 - Release 0.5.x
   - NOTE: This release is a breaking change from the previous series
   - No more lists!
 Everything returned from the library now comes back as a stream.
 This can help avoid eagerly fetching results that a user only needs part of or that would not fit in memory.